 Is this a safe way of giving people aid?
 Aren’t they more likely to be robbed, especially if you are giving them cash in an envelope?

 Security is certainly something that must be taken into consideration when determining if cash is an appropriate response option.
 We must evaluate whether cash transfers are more dangerous than other forms of aid.
 Some people may think cash is more dangerous as it opens people up to being robbed.
 However, food parcels or building materials are extremely visible and may also be prone to attracting theft or violence.
 Cash is more discreet.
 Cash can either be physical money, delivered through a card or even through vouchers.
 That means, if we are operating in an area with high crime rates and high rates of personal burglary, we can opt to use vouchers instead.
 Because of the limitation of where you can use these vouchers, people are less likely to want to steal them.
-We also take into account the security of our volunteers and staff at all times, for example, if cash has to be delivered in person, will this put them at a greater risk than delivering other forms of aid?
+We also consider the security of our volunteers and staff at all times; for example, if cash has to be delivered in person, will this put them at a greater risk than delivering other forms of aid?

 There are many different things people spend cash on.
 For example, people might buy food for their family, pay rent or even use cash to access health care or schools.
 Some of the Syrian refugees we work with in Lebanon, for example, tell us that they use some of their cash grants to make sure their children are able to attend school.
 Others use it on medicines for their sick children.
 In other situations, people may choose to spend cash to rebuild their homes, for example, after Hurricanes Irma and Maria, the International Red Cross/Red Crescent Movement provided cash grants to more than 700 families on the British Virgin Islands.
 This allowed people to get on with rebuilding their lives, at their own pace and in a way that works for them.
 People might choose to buy tools such as fishing nets or other materials, so that they can get back to work quickly, others may use cash to buy food or to access services such as health or education.

 Cash assistance can be either restricted or unrestricted, meaning that people are either restricted in what they are able to purchase with the money, or are free to decide for themselves.
-In some places, the choice might be made to restrict the types of goods people can buy; for example it could be restricted to tools in an agricultural programme that aims to increase the yield of crops.
+In some places, the choice might be made to restrict the types of goods people can buy; for example, it could be restricted to tools in an agricultural programme that aims to increase the yield of crops.
 In these cases, cash spend is restricted not because we don’t trust people, but because our assessments show that investing in certain areas will produce the best outcomes for people and will be the most efficient way of delivering aid.
 Other agencies or the government may already be providing unrestricted cash or in-kind aid that covers other needs.

 Sometimes we might do cash for work programmes.
 That means we get people back into work while also supporting them to help their communities.